splunk/public-o11y-docs/admin/user-management/teams/manage-membership.rst

 #.
 Select the :guilabel:`Edit` icon next the team name.

 #.
-When you're finished editing the name, select :guilabel:`Enter to save your changes`.
+When you're finished editing the name, save your changes.

 .. note:: The Team name is case-insensitive.
-If you attempt to change the team name from :strong:`Team` to :strong:`team`, you will see a message that the name already exists.

-The team now appears with the name you changed it to.

 Add team members
 ============================================================================